 What's it about?

-In TOM CLANCY’S THE DIVISION 2, it’s been seven long and difficult months since a bio-terror attack decimated New York City before spreading like a plague to cause the collapse of the United States infrastructure.
-Those who survived are attempting to rebuild and stand together once more, proving that the age-old motto of “United we stand” still holds some meaning.
+In TOM CLANCY'S THE DIVISION 2, it's been seven long and difficult months since a bio-terror attack decimated New York City before spreading like a plague to cause the collapse of the United States infrastructure.
+Those who survived are attempting to rebuild and stand together once more, proving that the age-old motto "United we stand" still holds some meaning.
 But some have chosen to thrive on the chaos of this new world order.
-Some want to wreak havoc for the sake of anarchy and in others to attempt a coup to rule the recovering nation through fear and intimidation.
-All hope isn’t lost, though.
-Through it all, a select group of heroes still stand to ensure that the government won’t fall, that the people are protected, and that society continues to survive.
+Some want to wreak havoc for the sake of anarchy, and others to attempt a coup to rule the recovering nation through fear and intimidation.
+All hope isn't lost, though.
+Through it all, a select group of heroes still stand to ensure that the government won't fall, that the people are protected, and that society continues to survive.
 These are the agents of the Strategic Homeland Division, a formerly clandestine group of sleeper agents chosen for their unique skills and trained to be the last line of defense in the event of a catastrophic emergency.
-As a Division Agent, you’ve been called to action to help salvage what’s left of our nation’s capital, Washington, D.C.
-Do you have what it takes to save the city, and in turn, to restore the nation?
+As a Division Agent, you've been called to action to help salvage what's left of our nation's capital, Washington, D.C.
+Do you have what it takes to save the city and, in turn, restore the nation?

 Is it any good?